Skar29111999/Skar29111999.github.io/_posts/2019-11-09-now-we-have-a-featured-image.md

 <br><u>My Angle</u>

-<br> _It was difficult to make the project environmentally sustainable while making the structure durable enough for pets to inhabit.
+_It was difficult to make the project environmentally sustainable while making the structure durable enough for pets to inhabit.
 The solution we came across was not a different material but a different way to process an existing material.
 On my visit to LA (Dec, 2018), I found a wending machine which crushed glass to fine granules and redeposited it to the beaches all over California.
 This way we could manufacture a durable product while providing users with an environmental way of disposing the product/material._

 <br><br>